dfelinto/blender-manual/manual/physics/particles/hair/dynamics.rst

    by restricting the amount of movement after a collision.
 Collision Collection
-   Only objects that are a part of this :doc:`Collection </scene_layout/collections/index>` can collide with the cloth.
+   Only objects that are a part of this :doc:`Collection </scene_layout/collections/index>` can collide with the hair.
 Note that these objects must also have Collision physics enabled.

 Structure